-The SEL-251C Relay provides demand ammeters for phase, negative-sequence, and zero-sequence (ground/residual) currents.
+The SEL-251C-1 Relay provides demand ammeters for phase and zero-sequence (ground/residual) currents.
 Peak demands are saved.
 The demand ammeters behave much like low-pass filters, responding to gradual trends.
 The demand ammeter time constant is used for all three demand ammeters.
 The time constant is settable from 5 to 60 minutes.

-Figure 2.20 shows the phase, negative-sequence, and ground/residual demand ammeters from top to bottom.
+Figure 2.19 shows the phase and ground/residual demand ammeters.
 Let's concentrate on the bottom diagram (ground/residual demand ammeter) to understand demand ammeter functions in general.